Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 >
 > Did you know that every ROS distribution is named alphabetically?
 Not only that, but it is always a turtle species which starts with the current letter.
 Hawksbill is the colloquial name for the turtle species *Eretmochelys imbricata*.
 [Here](https://en.wikipedia.org/wiki/Hawksbill_sea_turtle) you can learn more about this animal if you feel curious!

 3. **[ir_robots](https://github.com/IntelligentRoboticsLabs/ir_robots) package**.
 [Intelligent Robotics Lab](https://intelligentroboticslab.gsyc.urjc.es/) is research group from the [Universidad Rey Juan Carlos](https://www.urjc.es/).
-They have developed the package with all the dependencies you will need, among so other things, like a simulator setup with [Gazebo](https://gazebosim.org/home).
+They have developed the package with all the dependencies you will need, among some other things, like a simulator setup with [Gazebo](https://gazebosim.org/home).
 You can find the installation steps on their README, check it out!

 ### How to use 💭